 The sampling and analyses must be carried out at least once every four years (prior to 2012/2013, the requirement was at least once every three years).
 The results of the development of compliance with the requirement of soil analysis are shown in Table 3.3.

-The inspection of derogation farms for 2018/2019 showed that four holdings out of the nine (44.4 %) inspected holdings had to provide soil analysis.
+The inspection of derogation farms for 2017/2018 showed that 45.3 % provided soil analysis.
 No holdings got a remark regarding soil analysis.